-My entire impression of Capital One changed last November when they announced they’d add transfer partners to their program.
-Suddenly, one of the biggest cash back hitters became a player in the aspirational travel game.
+My entire impression of Capital One changed a couple years ago when they announced they’d added transfer partners to their program.
+Suddenly, one of the biggest cash back hitters became a major player in the aspirational travel game.
 With this addition, it prompted me to write my first ever post recommending a Capital One card: The Capital One Spark Miles for Business Card.

-- 50k welcome bonus after $3k spend in 3 months from account opening
+- 60k welcome bonus after spending $3k in 3 months

 - 2x miles on every purchase

-- $100 credit for Global Entry and TSA Pre
+- up to a $100 credit for Global Entry and TSA Pre

 - Transfer miles to 15+ partners